rarredon/UBPR-Codes/README.md

 # UBPR-Codes
-Script to parse UBPR concept codes published by the FFIEC
+Script to parse UBPR concept codes [published by the FFIEC](https://cdr.ffiec.gov/Public/DownloadUBPRUserGuide.aspx).

 To run: